brianbancroft/brianbancroftio/src/pages/blog/my-tools/index.md

 #### Sketch

 A note: I am horrible at design.
 I enjoy brutalism, and believe that speed is better than looks.
-That being said, I still endorse Sketch as a tool for mocking up my sites, when you don't feel like paying the cash for Adobe CS
+That being said, I still endorse Sketch as a tool for mocking up my sites.

 #### Affinity Photo and Designer.